The Vermont Statutes Online

 § 129a.
 Unprofessional conduct

 (a) In addition to any other provision of law, the following conduct by a licensee constitutes unprofessional conduct.
 When that conduct is by an applicant or person who later becomes an applicant, it may constitute grounds for denial of a license or other disciplinary action.
-Any one of the following items, or any combination of items, whether or not the conduct at issue was committed within or outside the State, shall constitute unprofessional conduct:
+Any one of the following items or any combination of items, whether the conduct at issue was committed within or outside the State, shall constitute unprofessional conduct:

 (1) Fraudulent or deceptive procurement or use of a license.

 (2) Advertising that is intended or has a tendency to deceive.

 (3) Failing to comply with provisions of federal or State statutes or rules governing the practice of the profession.

 (4) Failing to comply with an order of the board or violating any term or condition of a license restricted by the board.

 (5) Practicing the profession when medically or psychologically unfit to do so.